salomechamma/Whatsup-doc/README.md

 ![Physician Information](https://github.com/salomechamma/Doctor_Project/blob/master/static/img/email.png)

 * A list of alternatives doctors who received less compensations than the given doctor.
-* The website also includes register login logout and user page including a list of doctors the user has previously liked.
+* The website also includes register login logout and user page including a list of doctors the User has previously liked.